69 Anatomy and Physiology

 Labs

-Comparative Vertebrate Physiology Lab Manual (CC BY-NC-SA) by Dr. Curt Walker
+Comparative Vertebrate Physiology Lab Manual by Curt Walker (CC BY-NC-SA).

 This is a collection of 11 vertebrate physiology labs for upper-division biology laboratory courses.
 The manual is highly adaptable, suitable for nearly any comparative vertebrate physiology lab course, using any textbook or no textbook at all.
 The experiments can be adapted to suit nearly any environment in which the course is taught.
 The materials and equipment needed are inexpensive for the most part, and commonly available in university departments of biology.